sdoonan776/avenco/README.md

 # Avenco

-An eccommerce site to better understand design priciples in php and laravel.
-Design patterns include factory, composition, repository and dependency injection
+An ecommerce personal project to better understand design priciples in php and laravel.

-## Design Patterns

 ## Installation